redis/docs/content/operate/rc/databases/connect.md

 If you get an error when connecting with Redis Insight, [manually connect to your database]({{< relref "/develop/connect/insight/" >}}) from Redis Insight.

-You can use Redis Insight it to view your data, run Redis commands, and analyze database performance.
+You can use Redis Insight to view your data, run Redis commands, and analyze database performance.
 See the [Redis Insight docs]({{< relref "/develop/connect/insight/" >}}) for more info.

 ## Redis client {#using-redis-client}